The Dos and Don’ts of Proper Drainage

 - Don’t dig trenches.
 Without proper drainage materials, trenches can create muddy pools that can overflow quickly and cause more harm than good.

 - Don’t pollute by allowing runoff to flow directly into the drainpipe.
-When debris and chemicals come directly from the roof into important water sources, it can cause problems.
+When debris and chemicals come directly from the roof into important water sources, it can cause environmental problems.
 Attempt to filter the water through plants or soil before sending it down the drainpipe.

-- Don’t ignore mold, mildew or dampness in your basement.
+- Don’t ignore mold, mildew, or dampness in your basement.
 These could be key indicators of a drainage problem around your home.

 - Water damage should be fixed immediately before it causes severe damage to the foundation of your home.

 - Don’t channel drainage toward the house.
 Sending water back toward your home can damage your home’s foundation and cause flooding.

 - Don’t fight the natural slope of your home.
 Maximize the natural peaks and valleys of your yard that allow water to drain properly.

 - Don’t go it alone.
 Find The Grounds Guys nearest you and consult with a professional before installing drainage systems or redoing the landscape of your home.